KR1 (Kent Ridge 1)

-Some background on FTR (Fourier Transform Recovery) spectrometry:
+Background on FTR (Fourier Transform Recovery) spectrometry

 The conventional HSI (Hyperspectral Imaging) FTS (Fourier Transform Spectroscopy) method, like the Michelson interferometer, relies on the use of optical diffraction gratings (or prisms) to disperse light so that different optical wavelengths fall on different pixels of the detector array and their intensity can be measured (the spectral data is extracted by performing a Fourier transform).
 The basic FTS working principle is to split an incoming light beam into two separate beams.
 As a result of the difference in optical path lengths, the beams will interfere at the detector which measures the resultant intensity.

 Some disadvantages of the dispersive FTS/HSI camera diffraction grating approach are:

 • The large size and mass of the instrumentation

 • The SNR is directly proportional to the number of channels in the spectral domain.
 Hence, the devices are either very large or have poor resolutions when installed on microsatellites.